-Queensland Fire & Emergency Services - Rural Operations has access to the QPWS VHF radio communication network and will pass messages to emergency services and the Tablelands LDCC as required.

-Rural Fire Brigade volunteers from the:
+The Rural Fire Service Queensland and Queensland Fire & Emergency has access to the QPWS VHF radio communication network and will pass messages to emergency services and the Tablelands LDCC as required.
+Rural Fire Service volunteers will be located at <Insert Community Name>.